binerogroup/documentation/_sources/networking/load-balancer/ssl-termination.rst.txt

 .. note::

-   Dont add a trailing slash on your domain as that will add an additional slash in the path.
+   Don't add a trailing slash on your domain as that will add an additional slash in the path.

 Create a redirect to the first page